 - Fraudulent concealment

-The Philips CPAP MDL was just formed in October of 2021 and is still in early stages, but eventually a few cases will go to jury trial.
+The Philips CPAP MDL was just formed in October of 2021 and is still in the early stages.
+But eventually, several of the cases will go to a jury trial.
 How these bellwether trials turn out will set the stage for settlement talks with the remaining tens of thousands of plaintiffs expected to join the MDL.
 The bigger the jury verdict, the bigger the settlement amounts.

 The Philips CPAP MDL is out of the U.S. District Court, Western District of Pennsylvania.
 Judge Joy Flowers Conti – who had two decades of experience – is presiding.
 The case name is In Re: Philips Recalled CPAP, BI-LEVEL PAP, and Mechanical Ventilator Products Liability Litigation (MDL # 3014).
 As of December 1, 2021, the MDL has 127 cases.
 Tens of thousands more are expected to join.
 The first MDL hearing is scheduled for December 15, 2021.1

 2. What CPAP machines are on recall?